dennis96411/ts-mixin-composer/README.md

 }
 ```

+Therefore, any instance of your mixed-in class created using the method in TypeScript's handbook will not have access to its mixed-in non-method properties because they are not defined in your mixin classes' prototypes.
 You could make this method work by rewriting your mix-in classes to initialize non-method properties outside of the class, or by initializing them in your base class, but this breaks the ability TypeScript has provided to create coherent-looking classes.

 ```ts
 class A {